Projects for Incredible Volunteers

 Helpful Equipment: Work gloves, flat dolly

-Estimated Timeframe: 1 hour
+Estimated Timeframe: 1-3 hours

 Funding Opportunities: Power trimmers, blades, and accessory equipment